marcosmorrone99/marcosmorrone99/README.md

 - 🔭 I’m currently working as a Software Developer at Uils, a platform that provides lending infrastructure for banks and fintechs to make credit offers to mobility gig workers using their driving history as a credit score.

-- 🌱 Nowadays i´m focused on **Typescript, React, Next.js and Nest.js**
+- 🌱 Nowadays i´m focused on **Typescript, React, Next.js, Nest.js and Prisma**

 - 📫 How to reach me: **momarcos99@gmail.com**